emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 - Display name
 - Technical name
 - Default integration pattern (coupled with Asynchronous)
-- Amount/frequency of messages
-- Timing/spread of messages
-- Size of messages
-- How critical are these messages
-- Is the order of the messages relevant

-While the first two are critical because you need a unique name within your eMagiz project to prevent errors, the other information elements are interesting for a different reason.
+While the first two are critical because you need a unique name within your eMagiz project to prevent errors, the other information element is interesting for a different reason.

-These information elements are a critical first step in determining what the most suitable way of transporting the data is.
+This information element is a good first step in determining which integration pattern to use when dealing with this data.
-This can help you determine early on whether extra monitoring is needed and can it can help you make better decisions in terms of memory needed to process the data that will be exchanged.

-Not providing this information, or submitting random data hurts you in the long term when we look at the changeability and maintainability of your eMagiz project.
-This could lead to problems in a Production environment that could have been prevented.

 See the example below on how to register this information correctly.